 Four chapters on the thermal analysis and microstructure of alloys, however, have been considerably changed, and a new chapter has been added.
 These chapters are of the quality which we should expect from Dr. Haughton, who has made the subject of which they treat very much his own.
 There are, for example, clear descriptions of the gradient furnace and the plotting chronograph, and the sections on the constitution and physical properties of alloys are good.
 The choice of typical equilibrium diagrams has perhaps been a little unfortunate.
-For example, the original lead-tin diagram cannot be said to be "generally accepted as being substantially correct," while the ternary aluminium-copper-zinc diagrams are perhaps too overwhelming to have a place in an Introduction.
+For example, the original lead-tin diagram of Rosenhain and Tucker has been allowed to remain and the selected aluminium-zine diagram cannot be said to be "generally accepted as being substantially correct," while the ternary aluminium-copper-zinc diagrams are perhaps too overwhelming to have a place in an Introduction.
 About half of the new chapter is devoted to a description of the examination of the constitution of alloys by X-rays.
 This section has been written by Mr. G. D. Preston.
 We find it quite excellent, but rather too short.

 The new edition is more handsome than the old, though most of the photomicrographs are old friends.-D. STOCKDALE.
 The Principles of Physical Metallurgy.
 By Gilbert E. Doan.
 Med.
 8vo.
 Pp. ix + 332, with 240 illustrations.
 1935.
 New York: McGraw-Hill Book Co., Inc. (\$3.00); London: McGraw-Hill Publishing Co., Ltd. (18s. net).

 This volume is a reprint of Dr. Doan's section of Liddell and Doan's book "The Principles of Metallurgy" (for review see Met.
 Abs., 1934, 1, 158), with some re-grouping, revision, and slight expansion.
-The book is divided into three parts, The Physics of Metals, Metallogaphy, and metal Technology, and is essentially Part III of the larger work with the substitution of a chapter on commercial alloys for that on slags and matte.
+The book is divided into three parts, The Physics of Metals, Metallography, and Metal Technology, and is essentially Part III of the larger work with the substitution of a chapter on commercial alloys for that on slags and matte.
 This new chapter is of less value than the old one.
 The approach to the subject is stated by the author to be that of classical physics and chemistry, beginning with the states of aggregation, and the object to be to put before the reader the principles of metallic behaviour and not the particular properties of individual alloys or the details of processes.

 The quality of the work is curiously mixed and the standard unbalanced.
 There is a very clear and detailed account of the types of equilibrium diagram (but with no mention of Roozeboom), but one hesitates to advise elementary students to use the book because it contains a considerable number of statements which should not be accepted without discussion.
 On the other hand the sections on X-rays and deformation are adequate for intermediate students and there is an instructive chapter on the shaping of metals.
-The author's outlook has been greatly influenced by the books of Sauerwald and Taumann, and their diagrams have been borrowed to a considerable extent.
-Indeed, we notice that of the 14 diagrams in the chapter on the properties of alloys, six are to be found in the 1925 (English) edition of Taumann's "Text-Book of Metallography."
-Certain aspects of physical chemistry are treated in somewhat nalve fashion, and, in spite of the method of approach, there is mention of the electron gas theories, the exclusion principle, and the Fermi statistical method, but only, as the author hastens to add, as "fragmentary indications of the progress being made."
+The author's outlook has been borrowed to a considerable extent.
+Indeed, we notice that of the 14 diagrams in the chapter on the properties of alloys, six are to be found in the 1925 (English) edition of Tammann's "Text-Book of Metallography."
+Certain aspects of physical chemistry are treated in somewhat naïve fashion, and, in spite of the method of approach, there is mention of the electron gas theories, the exclusion principle, and the Fermi statistical method, but only, as the author's method.